-Australian and Asia Pacific revenues for the year ended 30 June 2019 were \$18.6m compared to \$14.8m for the prior year.
-The Chinese and other Asian markets performed well for the year ended 30th June 2019, whilst Australia was down on the prior year.
-It is expected that China will continue to grow as a proportion of total Group sales.
+Australian and Asia Pacific revenues for the year ended 30 June 2020 were \$15.0m compared to \$18.6m for the prior year.
+The Chinese and other Asian markets were particularly hard hit by the COVID-19 pandemic from late January 2020 onwards, whereas Australia was not significantly down on the prior year.
+It is expected that the Company's China-based sales will not grow as strongly as they have in the past.